 More than 80% of project managers and team leaders believe that process requirements don’t articulate the needs of the business.
 This can lead to a higher project failure rate.
 The solution?
 Learn how to define requirements for a project with a requirements management plan that aligns business and project values that your entire team can get behind.

 In this post, we’ll explore how to define requirements management.
 Then, we’ll cover some tips for creating an ideal process, how to track and monitor it once it’s live, and how Wrike’s project management solution can supercharge your own successful requirements management plan.

 What is requirements management?

 Requirements management is a list of policies and tasks that must be adhered to or completed throughout an entire project.
 These policies and tasks are dictated by the overall needs of the business, the solution for the problem your project attempts to solve, and the expectations of key stakeholders when starting a new project.

 While it does not include every project step, it does cover all the information coming in from relevant outside sources and will heavily influence how you plan the rest of the project.
-A requirements management plan collects all of this information into one organized place.
+A product requirements document example collects all of this information into one organized place.
 It also solves potential requirements conflicts between sources and acts as a guideline for project planning.